pvaladares/42cursus-01-Born2BeRoot/README.md

 mkdir /var/log/sudo
 ```

+> After setting up your configuration files, you will have to change all the passwords of the accounts present on the virtual machine,  including the root account.

 Make final arrangements by changing the previously passwords set for username and root accordingy to the new policy set (if you followed my instructions, the password should be already aligned with the strong password policy):

 ```bash